lupitadavila/disney-wait-time/README.md

 # disney-wait-time
-Twilio API + themeparks API bring you an app that lets you text an attraction at Disneyland and return approx. wait time
+Twilio API + themeparks API bring you an app that lets you text an attraction at Disney World and return approx. wait time

 ## Gems